TYPO3-Documentation/t3SphinxThemeRtdDemoDocs/Documentation/reStructuredText-Demonstration.rst

 __ Targets_

+..
+DISABLED
    Here's a `hyperlink reference without a target`_, which generates an error.

 Duplicate Target Names
 ``````````````````````